LavaniaNaidoo/OnlineBookStore/README.md

 Project application built with: HTML(Page layout and design), CSS(Design), JS(Fontend), jQuery, PHP(Backend), and MySQL(Database).

-## Please find the Demo of this project at the end of readme and in the folder "demo"!
+## Please find the Demo of this project in the folder "demo"!

 ## Databases: